krzysztofwojniak/krzysztofwojniakm/README.md

 # demo test git
-test project for learning git with pythnon gettinng to know Git
+Project for learning git with pythnon gettinng to know Git fkjfjjlhg